Spectral Properties of the Symmetry Generators of Conformal Quantum Mechanics: A Path-Integral Approach

+with a conformal parameter index given by Eq.~(\ref{eq:ang-momentum_ISP-extension}).
 The path-integral result~(\ref{eq:propagator_RHO}) for the ``radial harmonic oscillator'' was first derived by Peak and Inomata~\cite{Peak-Inomata:1969}, and has a broad range of applications; it is established by using Weber's second exponential integral for Bessel functions~\cite{wat:44} combined with appropriate recursion relations~\cite{Peak-Inomata:1969,Grosche-PI, Grosche-Steiner_PI-QM, Kleinert-PI}.
-This is briefly reviewed and discussed in Appendix~\ref{app:PI-summary}.
+This is briefly reviewed and discussed in Appendix~\ref{app:PI-setup}.
 Incidentally, while Eq.~(\ref{eq:propagator_RHO}) refers to the problem with an inverse square potential, i.e., of the form~(\ref{eq:propagator_with-ISP}), we will keep the notation without the tilde for the sake of simplicity.